omarcostahamido/PVM/README.md

 You could write tests for your combination of commands in the `test.py` file.
 Simply run `python3 test.py` on the console to perform the tests.
 When the test script is started, it will first **kill any existing `pvm.py` processes**, and then spawn a new one to test the commands, and end it again after test is finished.

+### Examples

+Navigate to the `examples` folder and open the `examples.maxproj` file.

+A series of quick examples appear listed on the Max project window.

+Patch `#00.maxpat` serves as an index of the examples provided, for more information about Max see [here](https://github.com/omarcostahamido/PVM/wiki/The-workflow-in-MAX).

 ## Helpful links
 - https://python-omxplayer-wrapper.readthedocs.io/en/latest/